The Riding Club That Inspired "Concrete Cowboy" Could Lose Everything

 The page was updated a few days prior to Concrete Cowboy’s Netflix release on April 2 and Concrete Cowboy now appears on the list of projects that have supposedly not shared profits with Ellis.
 The new post calls out the film and alleges FSURC has not been credited by the filmmakers.

-As of this writing, FSURC’s page has reached less than half of its goal.
+As of this writing, FSURC’s page has reached its $100,000 (£72,000).
 The most recent post and Concrete Cowboy’s release could hopefully draw more attention to the campaign and the land dispute.
-While the Hollywood spotlight, according to Ferrell and FSURC, has not helped them stay afloat thus far, maybe the reference to the club’s financial struggles in the Netflix movie will finally give Ferrell and the cherished community program the support it needs.
+While the Hollywood spotlight, according to Ferrell and FSURC, has not helped them stay afloat thus far, maybe the reference to the club’s financial struggles in the Netflix movie will finally give Ferrell and the cherished community programme the support it needs.